toalina/toalina.github.io/README.md

 Use `yarn`!
 We love `yarn`.

+[Update 03-02-2022]
+## This is the main repo for Github Page deployment.

 [Updated 08-14-2020]
 ## Github > Settings > Github Pages
 Make sure `Source` branch is set to `gh-pages` and not `master`